AndreaTirinzoni/iw-transfer-rl/README.md

 # Importance Weighted Transfer of Samples in Reinforcement Learning

-This repository contains an implementation of the Importance Weighted Fitted Q-Iteration (IWFQI) algorithm proposed by [CITE], together with instructions on how to reproduce the experiments proposed in the paper.
+This repository contains an implementation of the Importance Weighted Fitted Q-Iteration (IWFQI) algorithm proposed by [1], together with instructions on how to reproduce the experiments proposed in the paper.Here is some text.

 ### Abstract